2i2c-org/docs/user/environment/dynamic-imagebuilding.md

 To enable dynamic image building, hub administrators should see [](#image-building-setup).
 :::

-In the demo below, a user selects the **Build your own image** option from the launch dropdown, provides the URL of a GitHub repository containing [repo2docker configuration files](https://repo2docker.readthedocs.io/en/latest/configuration/), builds an environment image from this repository, and launches an interactive session with it.
+In the demo below, a user selects the {gui}`Build your own image` option from the launch dropdown, provides the URL of a GitHub repository containing [repo2docker configuration files](https://repo2docker.readthedocs.io/en/latest/configuration/), builds an environment image from this repository, and launches an interactive session with it.

 :::{figure} /_static/videos/demo-dynamic-image-building.mp4
 A user builds and launches their own environment image from the JupyterHub launcher.